How to Get a Home Inspector License in Missouri

 Tips for Success

-• Budget approximately $2,500 for your Missouri license: This includes $0 in application fees, $0 for the exam, and education costs.
+- Budget approximately $2,500 for your Missouri license: This includes no application fee, no exam fee, and education costs.
 Once licensed, plan for $0 in renewal fees every 0 year.

 Frequently Asked Questions